 - Private cloud - where the cloud structure is provided exclusively for an organization or company with multiple users.
-It can be developed, managed and operated by the company, a third party or a combination of the two, existing inside or outside the company's facilities.
+It can be developed, managed, and operated by the company, a third party, or a combination of the two, existing inside or outside the company's facilities.

-- Hybrid cloud - the cloud structure is composed of two or more distinct cloud structures (private, community or public) that are joined by technologies that allow data portability and transmission.
+- Hybrid cloud - the cloud structure is composed of two or more distinct cloud structures (private, community, or public) that are joined by technologies that allow data portability and transmission.

-HIPAA and Cloud Softwares
+HIPAA and Cloud Software

-HIPAA allows clinics, healthcare professionals and larger entities, such as hospitals, to use cloud software to create, store, receive, maintain or electronically transmit protected health information (PHI) as long as there is a contract between the parties according to HIPAA rules.
+HIPAA allows clinics, healthcare professionals, and larger entities, such as hospitals, to use cloud software to create, store, receive, maintain or electronically transmit protected health information (PHI) as long as there is a contract between the parties according to HIPAA rules.

 The contract must delimit and establish the required permissions and uses of the data, based on the relationships between users and activities and services developed by the members.
 The contract needs also to contain minimum security requirements that must be met to guarantee the integrity of protected health information, integrating here the HIPAA security rules.
-Contract members must also regularly carry out risk assessment, risk management, and create policies within their system that control possible damage.
+Contract members must also regularly carry out a risk assessment, and risk management, and create policies within their system that control possible damage.

 In addition, HIPAA also considers relevant aspects of a Service Level Agreement - SLA, which standardizes the services between the contracting and contracted parties, and gives instructions on the construction of the same, on the blog about HIPAA and Ninsaúde Apolo we spoke in more detail on the subject, but it is worth mentioning that the following aspects are key points of any health SLA: